flutter/website/src/get-started/flutter-for/android-devs.md

 user interfaces for larger screens, and help scale your application UI.
 In Flutter, both of these concepts fall under the umbrella of `Widget`s.

-To learn more about the UI for building Activities and Fragements, see the community-contributed Medium article,
+To learn more about the UI for building Activities and Fragments, see the community-contributed Medium article,
 [Flutter for Android Developers: How to design Activity UI in Flutter][].